Urviskumar/Advancing-Autonomous-Driving-Perception/README.md

  autonomous driving perception.</p>

 ## Background
-In this project, we utilized depth-based perception to en able autonomous navigation of the robot in an unfamiliar environment.
+<p align="justify">In this project, we utilized depth-based perception to en
+ able autonomous navigation of the robot in an unfamiliar environment.
 The fusion of 2D LiDAR and depth camera sensors demanded substantial computational resources, leading